hyperledger/fabric-rfcs/text/0000-channel-participation-api-without-system-channel.md

 the storage resources associated with it will be removed.

-It is recommended that the channel administrators first update the channel configuration and remove the target OSN from the consenters set, and only then let the local orderer channel provisioner remove it from the OSN.
+It is recommended that the channel administrators first update the channel configuration and remove the target OSN from the consenters set, and only then let the local orderer channel participation admin remove it from the OSN.
 However, it should be possible to remove a channel from an OSN even though the target OSN was not removed from its channel config.
-It is the responsibility of the administrator and provisioner to make sure they do not deprive the channel's consensus protocol from the ability to reach a quorum.
+It is the responsibility of the channel administrator and participation admin to make sure they do not deprive the channel's consensus protocol from the ability to reach a quorum.

 It should be possible to remove a channel from an OSN and join or create it again later.